lindaprotocol/documentation-en/docs/clients/wallet-cli.md

 > ExchangeTransaction 1 1000001 100 80

-This is expected to trade 100 units of token 1000001 from trading pair ID 1 for 80 TRX, with a price of 80 TRX.
-(This is equivalent to selling 100 units of token 1000001 for 80 TRX in the trading pair with ID 1).
+This is expected to trade 100 units of token 1000001 from trading pair ID 1 for 80 LIND, with a price of 80 LIND.
+(This is equivalent to selling 100 units of token 1000001 for 80 LIND in the trading pair with ID 1).

 #### Withdraw Liquidity - `exchangeWithdraw [OwnerAddress] exchange_id token_id quant`